alexey0306/flask_app/README.md

 Ok, Terraform part is done, and from now on we will be using **terragrunt** to manage AWS resources.
 The most important part regarding **terragrunt** is that allows us to create a separate environments with its own list of resources and variables.

 We won't dive deep into how each AWS resource is created, but I will explain pattern used to create all current AWS resources and will be used to create other AWS resources in future.
+As an example, we will be using the **Networking** deployment.

 ## Root Terragrunt configuration file
 Inside the **infra/<account_id>** there is a root Terragrunt file called **terragrunt.hcl**.
 This file is common for all created resources.
 Basically this file does the following: